Aldridge has 32 points, Popovich gets milestone in Spurs win | New Country 923

+DALLAS (AP) — The hometown kid ensured that San Antonio coach Gregg Popovich would get a milestone victory in Dallas.

-DALLAS (AP) — LaMarcus Aldridge scored a season-high 32 points in his hometown and the San Antonio Spurs beat the Dallas Mavericks 97-91 on Tuesday night.
+LaMarcus Aldridge scored a season-high 32 points in his hometown and the Spurs beat the Mavericks 97-91 on Tuesday night.

-Gregg Popovich became the fastest NBA coach to 500 road wins.
+Popovich became the fastest NBA coach to 500 road wins.
 He got there in 835 away games, 41 fewer than Pat Riley.
+Those two and Don Nelson are the only coaches to win 500 on the road.

 Rookie Dennis Smith Jr. led Dallas with a career-high 27 points, and J.J.
 Barea and Harrison Barnes had 16 each.
 The Mavericks are 2-13 for the second straight season and fifth time overall.